Continually Updated Clinical Reference

 Background

 Juvenile glaucoma is a rare juvenile-onset open-angle glaucoma (JOAG) often found associated with myopia that shows autosomal dominant transmission.
-This entity does not include other childhood glaucomas outlined below in the listing of other primary developmental and secondary childhood glaucomas.
+This entity is one of a group of pediatric glaucomas known as primary developmental glaucoma.

 Primary congenital glaucoma